faucetsdn/faucet/docs/README.docker.md

 See README_install.rst and README_config.rst for configuration options.

+** In particular, see vendor specific docs for additional files that may be necessary in /etc/ryu/faucet to configure the switch pipeline. **

 ### Official builds

 We provide official automated builds on Docker Hub so that you can run Faucet